 Sandia Stage: 8:30 pm

-The traditional, yet contemporary, Squash Blossom Boys bring together a mix of Old Time, Swing, and driving Bluegrass music.
+The traditional, yet contemporary, Squash Blossom Boys bring together a mix of old time, Cajun, and driving bluegrass music.
 Versed in jazz improvisation and music arrangement, the band creates a unique sound that explores the roots and boundaries of Americana.
 The band’s stylistic versatility lends itself to the demands of multiple audiences.
-They have played at festivals, performance spaces, bars, restaurants, and grower’s markets.
-The music of the Squash Blossom Boys accommodates both calm, easy-listening atmospheres, as well as upbeat lively venues.
+Since their inception, they have played at festivals, pubs, restaurants, farmer’s markets and weddings.
+The music of the Squash Blossom Boys can be readily accommodated for pleasant easy listening, as well as upbeat, lively atmospheres.

 For more info: squashblossomboys.com